Student Disciplinary Process

 5. Respondents may have a single Character Reference speak on their behalf at the hearing or submit a written statement on the Respondent’s behalf.
 The name of the Character Reference must be provided to the Judicial Board Advisor at least forty-eight hours prior to the scheduled hearing.
 Character References should speak to the Respondent’s character and provide the context in which they know the Respondent.
 They should refrain from discussing the case at hand unless they have first-hand knowledge in which case they can participate as a witness at the appropriate time during the hearing.

 6. Respondents may have an attorney present at the hearing only when independent criminal proceedings are pending; otherwise, attorneys shall not participate in the College’s disciplinary process.
 When attorneys are permitted, they are limited to advisory status to the Respondent with no opportunities to make statements to the Board, ask questions or cross-examine any Complainant, witness and/or other individual participating in the hearing.
 The Respondent must notify the Judicial Board Advisor that an attorney will be present at least forty-eight hours prior to the scheduled hearing.

-7. Respondents may request the removal of a single Board member (names of members are available from the Office of the Dean of Student Affairs) believed incapable of rendering an impartial decision; in cases of multiple charged students, challenges to Board members shall not exceed two.
+7. Respondents may request the removal of a single Board member (names of members are available from the Office of the Dean of Student Affairs) believed incapable of rendering an impartial decision.
 Respondents must submit a written petition to the Chair demonstrating a conflict of interest and justifying their request for such removal.
 The Chair and the Judicial Board Advisor will rule on such petitions.
 If Respondents wish to remove the Chair, they must submit a written petition to the Judicial Board Advisor, and she or he will rule on such petitions.